cstranex/swill/README.md

 ### Message Validation
 [msgspec](https://jcristharif.com/msgspec/) is used to perform serialization and validation on messages being sent and received.
+Additionally, messages can be enhanced with ValidatedStructs to perform constraint validation on data.
+Constraints support [annotated-types](https://github.com/annotated-types/annotated-types) as well as method validators using the `@validator` decorator

 ### Typing Annotations
 Typing annotations are used in conjunction with `msgspec` to determine how handlers process